-2. Contest bands are 10, 15, 20, 40, 80, and 160m, or in those cases specifically indicated ffor each contest, within the IARU recommended segments.
+2. Contest bands are 10, 15, 20, 40, 80, and 160m, or in those cases specifically indicated ffor each contest, within the IARU recommended segments click here.
 WARC bands may not be used, nor bands assigned on a secondary basis.
 Established band edges are to be respected, taking into consideration the bandwidth used on each mode, with a view to not transmitting out of band.

-4. Stations operating in QRP categories may add /QRP to the end of their callsign on the air, or not, at their discretion, however they must indicate it in the contest log if they finally participate in this category.
+4. The EA stations operating in QRP categories may add /QRP to the end of their callsign on the air, or not, at their discretion, however they must indicate it in the contest log if they finally participate in this category.

 5. Each operator can only use one callsign during a contest.
 The callsigns noted in the log should be the ones interchanged during the contest QSO.